 Find out if you're ok to donate

 If you've got a high temperature, runny nose, cough or other signs of infection please check how long you must wait before donating.

 To make donating as safe as possible for everyone we have made a few changes at our centres.
 Please read the following information before coming to donate:

 Check you are ok to attend – read coronavirus health rules for donors

 Keep your appointment and arrive on time – please reschedule it if you can't come by calling us on 0300 123 23 23

 Yes.
-You can give blood, platelets, and plasma during the national lockdown.
+You can give blood and platelets during the national lockdown.
 Our blood centres are open despite coronavirus restrictions and we still need you to come and donate.
 Please take sensible precautions when travelling and be assured that we will look after you when you arrive.